 Read related Tribune coverage:

 Republicans in Congress have four issues on their agenda ahead of the August recess, but investigations into Russian cyberattacks could derail them all.
-Texans are well-positioned to potentially play key roles on all of those issues. [link]
+Texans are well-positioned to potentially play key roles on all of those issues.
+[Full story]

-To beat Ted Cruz, Beto O'Rourke plans to throw out the Democratic playbook. [link]
+To beat Ted Cruz, Beto O'Rourke plans to throw out the Democratic playbook.
+[Full story]

 U.S. Sen. Ted Cruz belongs to an elite club of lawyers who have repeatedly argued before the U.S. Supreme Court.
-Here's a closer look at how he did during his nine times before the justices. [link]
+Here's a closer look at how he did during his nine times before the justices.
+[Full story]